srl-labs/learn-srlinux/docs/blog/posts/2024/srlinux-asymmetric-routing.md

     - endpoints: ["leaf3:e1-2", "spine2:e1-3"]
     - endpoints: ["leaf4:e1-1", "spine1:e1-4"]
     - endpoints: ["leaf4:e1-2", "spine2:e1-4"]
-    - endpoints: ["leaf1:e1-3", "h1:eth1"]
+    - endpoints: ["leaf1:e1-3", "s1:eth1"]
-    - endpoints: ["leaf2:e1-3", "h2:eth1"]
+    - endpoints: ["leaf2:e1-3", "s2:eth1"]
-    - endpoints: ["leaf3:e1-3", "h2:eth2"]
+    - endpoints: ["leaf3:e1-3", "s2:eth2"]
-    - endpoints: ["leaf4:e1-3", "h3:eth1"]
+    - endpoints: ["leaf4:e1-3", "s3:eth1"]
 ```

 /// admonition | Credentials
     type: subtle-note
-As usual, Nokia SR Linux nodes can be accessed with `admin:NokiaSrl1!` credentials and the host nodes use `user:multit00l` creds.
+As usual, Nokia SR Linux nodes can be accessed with `admin:NokiaSrl1!` credentials and the host nodes use `user:multit00l`.
 ///

-The end goal of this post is to ensure that host h1 can communicate with both h2 (same subnet) and h3 (different subnet) using an asymmetric routing model.
+The end goal of this post is to ensure that server s1 can communicate with both s2 (same subnet) and s3 (different subnet) using an asymmetric routing model.
 To that end, the following IPv4 addressing is used (with the IRB addressing following a distributed, anycast model):

 |      Resource       |    IPv4 scope    |
 | :-----------------: | :--------------: |